mustahidanik/healthcare-related-website/README.md

 # Admiric Health Care

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Visit Our Website](https://health-care-69e20.web.app/home).

 ### Welcome to Admiric Health Care
 ### You will have best treatment in our hospital